nacasha/CIgniter-Datatables/README.md

 Use CodeIgniter Query Builder Class/Active Record to build SQL query.
 [Read Query Builder Documentation](https://www.codeigniter.com/userguide3/database/query_builder.html)

-Create new object Datatables
+Create new object Datatables.

 ```php
 $t = new Datatables;
 // or use $this->datatables
 ```

-Select columns and table
+Select columns and table.
+NOTE : Don't use `->get()` or other method for executing the query, let the library do for you.

 ```php
 $t->query_builder
 	->select('first_name, last_name, age, salary')->from('employees');
 ```

-Use `column()` to add column to datatables
+Use `column()` to add column to datatables.

 ```php
 $t->datatable('employees_table') // table's id